tastinus/vreddit-dl/README.md

 Downloads v.redd.it videos as mp4s.

-`vdl` file is an executable Python 2 script that can be copied right into your path.
+`vdl-py3` file is an executable Python3 script that can be copied right into your path.

-**Note**: `vdl` downloads to the current directory by default, whereas `vdl.py` creates an `./out/` directory and downloads there.
+**Note**: `vdl-py3` downloads to the current directory by default.

 **Note 2**: Actual v.redd.it URLs don't work too well because it should be easier to just link the post itself.
-If for some reason you find yourself having v.redd.it URLs more easily accessible than the post URL, open an issue and I can make it work.

 ### Dependencies